Skip to content

 webview->execute("console.log({})", saucer::make_args(1, "Test", std::vector<int>{4, 2}));

 You may have noticed, that evaluate as well as execute take format_strings.
-Therefore it can be difficult to pass in code that is not known at compile-time (as strings are serialized to JavaScript and will thus contain quotes).
+Therefore it can be difficult to pass in code that is not known at compile-time (as strings will be serialized for JavaScript and will thus contain quotes).

 To avoid the automatic quoting of strings, you can use saucer::unquoted: